Neehan/Elyssa/README.md

 Elyssa version 1.5
 ==================
-Elyssa is a project to make simple program that can solve elementary physics problems.
+Elyssa is a project to make a simple program that can solve (almost) any elementary physics problem.

 ##Features
 - Full Single Object support